Redawt/f4-frost-guide/narrowlo.md

 nonext: true
 ---

+#### This section tells you how to sort your load order.
+It contains rules for sorting your load order, an example load order, and an automatic load order checker at the bottom of the page!

 ## About LOOT
 **LOOT**{: .hili} is a tool that is integrated into **Vortex**{: .hili} and **MO2**{: .hili} and can automatically sort your load order.
 It is compatible with **FROST**{: .hili}, but I recommend to not use it as it sometimes still does some silly things with FROST load orders.

+Before you start adding additional mods that are not mentioned in the guide, make sure to read the [compatability section](./compatability.html) of the guide!
+It lists which mods and mod types are problematic, and which are okay to use!
+{: .warning}

 ## How to structure your Load Order
 ##### This is the start of the load order